Oracle Backend for Microservices and AI

 Using the CLI

-1. Expose the Oracle Backend for Spring Boot and Microservices Admin server that the CLI calls using this command:
+1. Expose the Oracle Backend for Microservices and AI Admin server that the CLI calls using this command:

 kubectl port-forward services/obaas-admin -n obaas-admin 8080